KilianDeBock/Free3Dm/content/products/printers/Ender 3 V2/CrealityEnder3V2Description.content.md

 ﻿## Description
 The Creality Ender 3 V2 3D printer is an excellent printer for hobbyists and makers.
-The Ender 3 V2 is semi-assembled, so you can assemble it quickly and get printing.
+The Ender 3 V2 delivers smooth print results with a new build plate that ensures uniform heating.
 The Creality Ender 3 V2 3D printer has the following features:

  - Silent mainboard for quieter printing
+ - Improved filament feed for smoother printing
  - High print quality
  - Power-recovery mode allows you to resume printing after an unexpected power loss
 ## Specifications